discamb-project/pyDiSCaMB/README.md

-# TAAM_SF
+# pyDiSCaMB

-Simple pybind11 wrapper to communicate with discamb from cctbx
+Simple pybind11 wrapper to communicate with DiSCaMB from cctbx

 ## Installation